javiereguiluz/easybook/doc/04-themes.md

   * `epub` and `mobi`: CSS styling is pretty limited due to the abysmal support of most e-book readers.
-  * `html` and `html_chunked`: the only limit is the highest CSS version that you can use on your website (CSS 2.1, CSS 3, CSS 4, etc..) because every modern web browser offers an excellent CSS support.

 ### Custom styles ###